Alpilean Review: Are "Alpine Nutrients" a Scam?

 Alpilean is promoted and marketed on an affiliate platform called ClickBank, as shown in the disclaimer above.

 As we documented in our Exipure scam article on another weight loss supplement promoted on ClickBank, companies sign up for ClickBank and allow third-party website owners and marketers to get a cut of revenue.
-Pre-approval can be instant.
-This creates an incentive structure for people without any medical credentials to make health claims about products that may not be accurate.

-We haven’t come across a single ClickBank product that we would recommend from a formulation perspective, and we advise consumers to be extremely wary about ClickBank products.
-If you’re looking to determine whether or not a supplement is sold by ClickBank, you can search a webpage for the word “ClickBank” to see if it has the disclaimer, or scroll to the footer where the disclaimer is usually placed.
+If you’re looking to determine whether or not a supplement is sold by ClickBank, you can search a webpage for the word “ClickBank” to see if it has the disclaimer, or scroll to the footer where the disclaimer is typically placed.

 @easy_weightout Stop scrolling‼️ If you need help losing weight, you need this supplement 🔥#alpilean #weightloss #christmas #supplementsforwomen #happythanksgiving ♬ original sound - Weight Out

-Will Alpilean Cause Side Effects?
+Does Alpilean Cause Side Effects?

-Alpilean does not appear to have been studied in any clinical trials so it’s impossible to say for certain whether or not the supplement will cause side effects.
-However, we can make an educated guess based on its ingredients.
+Alpilean does not appear to have been studied in any clinical trials, which makes it challenging to say for certain whether or not the supplement will cause side effects.

 Without knowing the dose you’re consuming, it’s impossible to determine if that ingredient is safe.

-The Alpilean website claims “a common side effect from Alpilean is having to toss your baggy clothes in the trash.”
-We consider it a red flag of a low-quality supplement company to use the side effect section of their website to make a joke.
+We consider it to be red flag of a low-quality supplement brand to use the side effect section of their website to make a joke.

 Stay up-to-date on our research reviews